10 Things I Hate About Bike Touring

 Of course, we love bike touring, it literally changed our lives, and now we really can’t see ourselves doing anything else.

-Since we started living on the road we feel much better, both physically and psychologically, we know many more things about the world and about ourselves, we found money-earning opportunities on the road we never thought existed, and we are overall simply happier.
+Since we started living on the road we feel much better, both physically and psychologically, we know many more things about the world and about ourselves, we find money-earning opportunities on the road we never thought existed, and we are overall simply happier.

 Cycle touring and bikepacking are also among the most eco-friendly ways to travel – sustainable, with a low impact environmental impact, and great economic input for small communities.